linuxisnotunix/ttool-ai/README.md

 # Detailed Instructions for Installing Our Framework, Replicating Our Results, and Using It on Other Models

 ## 1. Installing TTool(-AI)

+### 1.1.
+Pre-requisites

+#### Hardware Requirements
+To ensure smooth usage of TTool, especially the embedded model-checker, we recommend installing it on a computer with at least **8GB of RAM**.

+#### OS Requirements
+TTool can be installed on **GNU/Linux**, **macOS**, or **Windows**.
+However, we recommend installing it on a **GNU/Linux** or **macOS** system, as we primarily develop and test it on these two OS families.

+#### Software Dependencies
+- **Java Runtime Environment (JRE)**: TTool requires JRE 11 or later.
+As some minor graphical bugs may occur with OpenJDK, we recommend using Oracle's JRE.
+- **make**: the make utility, provided for instance by GNU, is necessary to compile TTool.
+- **Gradle**: To compile TTool from its source code available on the Git repository, Gradle 7.4.2 or later is recommended, even if TTool's Makefile relies on the _javac_ compiler (for instance, the one provided by Oracle's JDK 11).

+### 1.2.
+Installing TTool
-First, you need to install TTool.
-You will find detailed instructions [here](https://ttool.telecom-paris.fr/installation.html).
+You will find detailed installation instructions [here](https://ttool.telecom-paris.fr/installation.html).
 We recommend downloading and compiling it from the source code available on its GitLab repository:
 ```bash
 git clone https://gitlab.telecom-paris.fr/mbe-tools/TTool.git
 cd TTool